rspinti/River_bifurcation/README.md

 This error is noted by the nhdnet creators and they provide a fix here: https://pypi.org/project/nhdnet/  I followed this and typed

     $ brew install spatialindex

 And then,

     $ pip install nhdnet

 Success!
 > Installing collected packages: rtree, nhdnet
     Running setup.py install for rtree ... done Successfully installed nhdnet-0.2.0 rtree-0.9.4

-Now, the ipynb should be able to exceute the first code block.
+Now, the ipynb should be able to execute the first code block.

+## Notes about the ID created by Ward

+The lineID is created in the notebook 'extract_flowlines_waterbodies'.
+In the ReadME of that folder, Ward states:
+> flowlines are identified using `lineID` from this point forward; this is a unique ID assigned to this specific run of the data extraction.
+These ids are NOT durable from one extraction to the next.
+These are used because the flowlines are cut, yet we retain the original NHDPlusID of each original segment to be able to relate it back to NHD.

+The analysis with the waterbodies must cut the flowlines, so he creates new IDs.
+Then these IDs can be referred to in case one flow line gets split into two and they have the same NHDPlusID.